serhii12/Yotube-Api-Playground/README.md

 ## Getting Started

 1. Install dependencies: `npm i`
+2. Go to `https://console.developers.google.com/` and create a project
+3. Add Yotube DATA API to a project
-2. Create .env file by following the example in env.example.
+4. Create .env file by following the example in env.example.
-3. Add your API KEY to .evn file
+5. Add your API KEY to .evn file
-4. Run `npm start`
+6. Run `npm start`